TrangPham93/inception/USER_DOC.md

 make
 ```

 On the first run this builds all Docker images and may take a few minutes.
-WordPress is also installed automatically during this first startup — wait until all three containers show as `Up` before opening your browser.
+WordPress is also installed automatically during this first startup.
+All the images, containers and volumes should be ready when the process is done.

 ### Stop the project (data preserved)